YamatoMatsumura/stock_price_predictions/README.md

 ![Graph showing output results](readme_images/output_graph.png)

 ## Description
 This repository contains code and analysis used for a research paper exploring the use of AI&ML approaches to predicting stock prices.
 The project is not a live trading bot or any sort of financial tool.
-It aims to showcase the accuracy and feasibility of AI&ML approaches from a simulation.
+It aims to showcase the accuracy and feasibility of AI&ML approaches using simulated historical stock market conditions.

 ## Contents
 - `comparison/` – Graphs and CSV files used to communicate results in the research paper